 Also, there are things that you don't see because they are hidden.
 If you check the Hidden items box (as shown in the screenshot above), you'll see many other folders, including AppData.

-Those are folders that hold the custom settings of the profile, which determine how certain software works as well as the archive of email clients (Outlook, Mail, Thunderbird, etc.).
-For the most part, you don’t need to back up these folders since they don’t contain a profile’s user-generated data.
+Those are folders that hold the custom settings of the profile, which determine how certain software works and the archive of email clients (Outlook, Mail, Thunderbird, etc.).
+You don't need to back up these folders for the most part since they don't contain a profile's user-generated data.

 To restore a profile's data, just copy these folders back into a new profile's root folder, and the data will be back to their respective locations.